What You Should Know About This Degree

 When choosing a career in accounting, you might also consider earning a master of finance or master of business administration (MBA) degree.
 Accounting focuses on tracking and reporting money, while finance is a broader study and deals with the movement of money.
 MBA programs teach students leadership and operational skills in addition to offering coursework in finance and marketing.
 Certain MBA programs also specialize in accounting.
 Think about career paths you’d like to pursue when deciding which degree program is right for you.

 Certifications in the field of accounting are important to students who wish to hold senior financial positions.
 The Certified Public Accountant (CPA) certification is awarded by the American Institute of Certified Public Accountants (AICPA) Board of Examiners and includes a four-part exam.
 CPAs deal with financial reporting, including taxes and auditing.
 Many additional accounting certifications can improve your job outlook, including Chartered Global Management Accountant, Certified Management Accountant, and Certified Financial Services Auditor.

 The field of accounting is tied to the health of the overall economy.
-Still, senior finance roles are expected to see continued growth until 2029, as the financial industry continues to focus on risk management and cash management.
+Still, senior finance roles are expected to see continued growth through 2031, as the financial industry continues to focus on risk management and cash management.

 Here are some questions to ask when researching master’s in accounting programs: